Keshavdulal/btec-computer-networks-notes/9-cn-computer-networks/btec-cn-u1.md

 IANA maintains the official list of well-known and registered ranges.
 The dynamic or private ports are those from 49152 through 65535.

+## Three Types of Communication Channel
+1. Simplex
+2. Half duplex
+3. Full duplex

+### 1) Simplex
+A simplex communication channel only sends information in one direction.
+For example, a radio station usually sends signals to the audience but never receives signals from them, thus a radio station is a simplex channel.
+It is also common to use simplex channel in fiber optic communication.
+One strand is used for transmitting signals and the other is for receiving signals.
+But this might not be obvious because the pair of fiber strands are often combined to one cable.
+The good part of simplex mode is that its entire bandwidth can be used during the transmission.
+### 2) Half duplex
+In half duplex mode, data can be transmitted in both directions on a signal carrier except not at the same time.
+At a certain point, it is actually a simplex channel whose transmission direction can be switched.
+Walkie-talkie is a typical half duplex device.
+It has a “push-to-talk” button which can be used to turn on the transmitter but turn off the receiver.
+Therefore, once you push the button, you cannot hear the person you are talking to but your partner can hear you.
+An advantage of half-duplex is that the single track is cheaper than the double tracks.
+### 3) Full duplex
+A full duplex communication channel is able to transmit data in both directions on a signal carrier at the same time.
+It is constructed as a pair of simplex links that allows bidirectional simultaneous transmission.
+Take telephone as an example, people at both ends of a call can speak and be heard by each other at the same time because there are two communication paths between them.
+Thus, using the full duplex mode can greatly increase the efficiency of communication.

 ## External Links
 - [DNS - PieterExplainsTech](https://www.youtube.com/watch?v=GlZC4Jwf3xQ)
 - [DHCP - PieterExplainsTech](https://www.youtube.com/watch?v=RUZohsAxPxQ)